HomeResoursesQUALITYWhat is the Measure Phase in Six Sigma?

 1. Mapping of Process:

 The Measure Phase begins with mapping the present process.
-Followed by this, the team lead will have to outline every step in detail.
+The team lead then has to outline every step in detail.
 These steps should be completed to achieve the expected final outcome.
-For instance, when it comes to a business service application, the outcome can be anything like invoicing process and customer ordering procedure.
-Even, it can denote the entire production process in a computer production facility.
+For instance, in a business service application, the outcome can be anything from the invoicing process to the customer ordering procedure.
+It can even denote the entire production process in a computer production facility.

 2. Measurement Plan:

-In this second step, you will have to spot how to measure and gather dependable data on the present process.
+In this second step, you must spot how to measure and gather dependable data on the present process.
 Your measurement plan should provide details like:

-• What method will be used for recording the collected data?
+What method will be used to record the collected data?

 Your organization will already have data collection structures in use.
 Nevertheless, you might need to set up new ones.
-When it comes to business services, this could formally be recording the time required for rework that goes into gathering additional details from clients.
-When it comes to production, it might be gathering machine temperature sensor data typically used by operators alone and feeding the same into the central database.
-Only then, it can be analyzed later when the same is needed.
+For business services, this could formally be recording the time required for rework that goes into gathering additional details from clients.
+For production, it might be gathering machine temperature sensor data typically used by operators alone and feeding the same into the central database.
+Only then can it be analyzed later when needed.

 3. Data Collection Over a Defined Period: